-Accelerate Growth With Zero Marketing Spend
+Accelerate Growth with Zero Marketing Budget

 In the flattening wake of the pandemic, small business owners need smart ways to do more with less.
 It’s no surprise that marketing spend is in a “record decline.”

 Predictably, small business owners are upskilling on SEO, sales, analytics, and social media.
 (Marketing Charts has a nice curated list of related trends.)